 Provide healthy snacks

-A 2019 report found that 60% of Americans prefer to snack on small, frequent meals throughout the day.
+A 2021 survey reported that globally, 64% of consumers prefer to snack on several smaller meals throughout the day instead of larger ones.
 That’s why one of the easiest ways to encourage wellness is by providing healthy snack options at the office.
 That way, your employees won’t be snacking on items loaded with sugar and sodium throughout the day.

 An employee assistance program is entirely voluntary, so none of your employees have to participate.
 But if someone decides they could benefit from it, the entire process is confidential.